 [The complete document in English will be available in the coming days]

-With the caveat on the estimation of GDP, the High Council notes that the estimated structural deficit for 2018 is identical to the one contained in the January 2018 programming law and that there is therefore no need to trigger the correction mechanism set out in Article 23 of the Organic Law.
+The High Council notes that the estimated structural deficit for 2018 is close to the one contained in the January 2018 Programming Law and that there is therefore no need to trigger the correction mechanism set out in Article 23 of the Organic Law.

-On the basis of the potential growth assumed in the Programming Law for 2018-2022 and current growth estimates, the structural deficit is reduced by 0.2 percentage point of GDP in 2018.
-The structural effort, which aims to measure the share of this improvement resulting from government action, is also 0.2 point.
-This change is the result of two opposing effects: an expenditure effort of 0.4 point and a 0.2 point reduction in compulsory levies.
+On the basis of the potential growth assumed in the Programming Law for 2018-2022 and current growth estimates, the structural deficit is reduced by 0.1 percentage point of GDP in 2018.
+The structural effort, which aims to measure the share of this improvement resulting from public policy action, is also 0.1 percentage point.
+This change is the result of two opposing effects: a 0.3 point increase in expenditure effort and a 0.2 point reduction in compulsory levies.

-The High Council points out that, while the reduction in the structural deficit in 2018 is in line with the trajectory set out in the Programming Law, the structural balance (-2.1 points of GDP) remains well below the medium term objective (-0.4 point of GDP) defined in that text.
+The High Council points out that, while the reduction in the structural deficit in 2018 is close to the path set out in the Programming Law, the structural balance (-2.3 points of GDP) remains well below the medium-term objective (-0.4 percentage point of GDP) defined in that text.